U.S. watchdog to investigate whistleblower's detention allegations

 ICE said in its statement “a medical procedure like a hysterectomy would never be performed against a detainee’s will.”

-Reporting by Mimi Dwyer in Los Angeles and Mica Rosenberg in New York, additional reporting by Kristina Cooke in Los Angeles, editing by Ross Colvin and Timothy Gardner
+Reporting by Mimi Dwyer in Los Angeles and Mica Rosenberg in New York; Additional reporting by Kristina Cooke in Los Angeles; Editing by Timothy Gardner and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.